 Introduction to Operator Overloading in Python

-The python operator overloading process means more than one element will be holding the same name (methods, operators, etc.), but the difference exists in the attributes of the entities.
-The dissimilarity in attributes can be because of dissimilarity in the count of the attributes used or even the differentiation in form or type of the attributes.
-For achieving the overloading process, there are two key means in a python programming language, they are listed below,
+The Python operator overloading process means more than one element will be holding the same name (methods, operators, etc.), but the difference exists in the attributes of the entities.
+The dissimilarity in attributes can be because of dissimilarity in the count of the attributes used or even the differentiation in the form or type of the attributes.
+To achieve the overloading process, there are two key means in Python programming language; they are listed below,

 - Function Overloading